Laim/AVPUB/README.md

-# AssetVault
+# AssetCore
-Public Issue Repository for AssetVault.
+Public Issue Repository for AssetCore.

 If you don't have a GitHub account, feel free to email **support** at **assetvault.laim.scot** and I will be in contact - creating a GitHub account is quick and easy, so I'd recommend that approach over emailing through.